TheRadioactiveBanana/BotEradicator/README.md

 - Discuss with me on discord and maybe make a PR or something.

 Plugin by TheRadioactiveBanana#0545 (@theradioactivebanana) On discord.
+News about this is available on [My discord server](https://discord.gg/AedRPwWTak)

 Frick bots.